 Becoming the Boss

-Great news - you’ve got a new promotion and you’re going to be a manager.
-However, now that means you have to be the boss of your friends.
+Great news – you’ve got a new promotion and you’re going to be a manager.
+This often means, however, that you now have to be the boss of your friends.

 Making the move from colleague to manager is never an easy career transition and it can be tricky to suddenly be the boss.
 There is no easy way to handle the situation as it is inevitable that the dynamics of your relationships will change.
 However, think about the kind of boss you want to be and work hard to act that way.
 Talk to your colleagues about the new situation, try to gain their respect and remember that, like anything, being the boss is all about trial and error.